Behnam1369/racing-bars/README.md

 # react-racing-bars

 react-racing-bars is a data visualization tool that creates bar charts over timeframes.
-It can be used for generating animated infographs based and 3D data structure.
+It can be used for generating animated infographs based on 3D data structure.

 ![Screenshot](./RacingBars-Demo.gif)